OpenNTI/nti.docs.platform.enduser/editorguide/videos.rst

 Add Video
 ===========

 You can add videos to your course simply by using their URL.
-Add videos from Vimeo, YouTube, and Kaltura!
+Add videos from Vimeo, YouTube, Wistia, and Kaltura!

 1. Navigate to the Lessons page.
 2. Click "Start Editing" in the bottom right-hand corner.